The Return of Bruno (album)

 The Return of Bruno is the debut studio album by American actor Bruce Willis.
-Released by Motown Records in January 1987, this album consists of blues, rhythm and blues and soul music sung by Willis, with backing musicians including Booker T. Jones, The Pointer Sisters, and The Temptations.
+Released by Motown Records in January 1987, the album contains backing musicians including Booker T. Jones, the Pointer Sisters, and the Temptations.
 It is a companion piece to an HBO special of the same name, which aired shortly after the album's release.
 A re-issue was distributed by Razor & Tie in 1997.

 Overview

 The album peaked at number 14 on the US Billboard 200.
 In the United Kingdom, the album peaked at number 4 on the UK Albums Chart.
 Willis was awarded a US Gold album in March 1987.